akeneo/pim-api-docs/content/pagination.md

 This pagination method is only usable on products.
 :::

 To use the search-after method, you have to set the `pagination_type` query parameter to `search_after`.
-Then, you need to set the `search_after` query parameter to the identifier of an entity.
-The entities you will get, will be the ones situated after the entity you gave, the entities being sorted on the identifier.
+The entities you will get will then be sorted by product primary key to speed up performance.

+Additionally, you can set the `search_after` query parameter to a product identifier.
+You will then get the entities situated after the one you gave in the query parameter.
 By default, if the `search_after` query parameter is not specified, it will return the first page of entities.

 ### Example
 #### Request